elmadev/elmaonline-web/README.md

 - Run `yarn g feature` in terminal
 - Type name of component in CamelCase
 - Import in relevant pages
+- Add store import at the top of src/easypeasy.js
+- Add store inside `export default {` in src/easypeasy.js

 ### component